topel/sglthresh/README.md

-# sglthresh
+# SGLThresh

-Surrogate Gradient Learning for estimating multilabel classification thresholds
+## Surrogate Gradient Learning for estimating multilabel classification thresholds

 In this work, we propose to optimize thresholds used to do multilabel classification.
 We propose to use gradient descent to optimize F-score (aka F1) by estimating the best threshold values using gradient descent.